spoonapps/docs/testing/js_unit_testing/getting_started_mochify.md

 }
 ```

 You can configure which browsers to test in the **browsers** node.
-If a version is not specified, Spoonium will by default use the most recent version of that browser.
+If a version is not specified, Spoon will by default use the most recent version of that browser.

 To add additional browsers, add another entry to the **browsers** array.
 For example, in the below example file we've added Firefox 26 and Chrome 34 as additional browsers to test on.